Star Trek: Insurrection: Home media

 The first home media release of the film was made simultaneously on VHS, Laserdisc and DVD on May 11, 1999, in the United States, and outside the US on VHS later that year.
 The film was released on June 5, 2000, in the United Kingdom, and was one of the first titles to be released on DVD by Paramount Home Entertainment International in Europe and Japan.

 A video game which followed up on the events of Insurrection was released in 2000.
 Entitled Star Trek: Hidden Evil, it was set nine months after the events depicted in the film.
 In its narrative, a Son'a colony has been created on Ba'ku, and an archaeological discovery which shares similarities with The Next Generation episode "The Chase" is made.
 The game was developed by Presto Studios and published by Activision.

 An Insurrection "Special Collector's Edition" two-disc set was released in 2005 at the same time as three other Next Generation films and Star Trek: Enterprise's fourth season, marking the first time that every film and episode of the franchise was available on home video.
 The film was presented with the same technical specifications as the previous release and a new DTS soundtrack, but it shipped without an audio commentary.
 The DVD includes a text track by Michael and Denise Okuda that provides production trivia and relevant facts about the Star Trek universe.
 The second disc contains six "making-of" videos, including one about the construction of the Ba'ku village and one about Michael Westmore's make-up designs for the film.

 As part of a collection of Star Trek: The Next Generation films, Insurrection was released on Blu-ray and DVD on September 22, 2009.
 The Blu-ray transfer is presented in 1080p high definition enhanced for widescreen television and features 5.1 Dolby TrueHD audio in English, French and Spanish.
 The release also contains "Creating the Illusion" featurettes and new commentary by Jonathan Frakes and Marina Sirtis.
+The four Next Generation feature films were released on Ultra HD Blu-ray on April 4, 2023, in standalone and collected formats.